-Three studies (003407, 010553, and 012473) have investigated portions of the proposed Substation J footprint, and within the route of the proposed transmission lines.
-Of those within the substation a literature review and windshield tour of the project area to assess the archaeological sensitivity was conducted for the Richards Boulevard Master Plan EIR (Lindstrom 1991).
+Three studies (003407, 010553, and 012473) have investigated portions of the proposed Substation Station J footprint and within the route of the proposed transmission lines.
+Of those within the substation, a literature review and windshield tour of the project area was conducted to assess the archaeological sensitivity was conducted for the Richards Boulevard Master Plan EIR (Lindstrom 1991).
 The Richards Boulevard Area Architectural and Historical Property Survey, which included the project site within the 1,320-acre study area did not identify historic properties (Historic Environment Consultants 2000).
 The Historic Property Survey Report was conducted for the North 12th Complete Streets Project (Koenig 2017) along the northern project site boundary.
 None of the previous investigations consisted of an archaeological or built environment assessment within the footprint for the proposed Station J.

-Another 25 cultural investigations have been conducted within 0.25 miles of the project site.
-These studies consisted of those for linear pipelines, fiber optics, road improvements, residential development and documentation and assessment of Central Pacific Transcontinental Railroad, Sacramento to Nevada State Line - Historic American Engineering Record (HAER) CA-196.
+An additional 13 studies included the entire rights-of-way for the proposed transmission lines.
+Another 25 36 cultural investigations have been conducted within 0.25 miles of the project site.
+These studies consisted of those for linear pipelines, fiber optics, road improvements, residential development and documentation and assessment of Central Pacific Transcontinental

+Railroad, Sacramento to Nevada State Line - Historic American Engineering Record (HAER) CA-196.